roelofjan-elsinga/portfolio/resources/content/collections/articles/how-to-set-up-automatically-deploy-website-github-pages.md

   push:
     branches: [ master ]

-# Specify the tasks to run when this scripts gets triggered
+# Specify the tasks to run when this script gets triggered
 jobs:
   build:
     runs-on: ubuntu-latest